 Antiarrhythmic drugs can be administered orally or by injection.
 They restore a normal heartbeat.
 This is done in a hospital.

 Available drugs restore normal heart rhythm, control the heart rate, or both.
 Sometimes an individual will need to take more than one antiarrhythmic drug.

 Paddles or patches are used to deliver an electric shock to the heart.
 This affects the electrical impulses in the heart and restores normal rhythm.
 This is carried out in a hospital.

 There are certain measures that can prevent a heartbeat becoming too fast or escalating into a health problem.

 Radiofrequency catheter ablation

 Catheters enter the heart via blood vessels.
-Electrodes at the ends of the catheter are heated to ablate (damage) the small sections of the heart responsible for the abnormal heart beat.
+Electrodes at the ends of the catheter are heated to ablate, or damage. the small sections of the heart responsible for the abnormal heartbeat.

-When taken regularly, antiarrhythmic medications can prevent tachycardia.
-Patients may be prescribed other medications to be taken in combination with antiarrhythmics, for example, channel blockers, such as diltiazem (Cardizem) and verapamil (Calan), or beta-blockers, such as propranolol (Inderal), and esmolol (Brevibloc).
+When taken regularly, anti-arrhythmic medications can prevent tachycardia.
+A doctor may prescribe other medications to be taken in combination with antiarrhythmics, for example, channel blockers, such as diltiazem (Cardizem) and verapamil (Calan), or beta-blockers, such as propranolol (Inderal) and esmolol (Brevibloc).